thoughtspot/thoughtspot.github.io/_admin/data-modeling/change-column-priority.md

 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---
-A column's **INDEX PRIORITY** determines the the order or rank in which it and its values appear in the search dropdown.
+A column's **INDEX PRIORITY** determines the order or rank in which it and its values appear in the search dropdown.

 ![]({{ site.baseurl }}/images/priority-effect.png)